get-subtext/app/packages.lib/gateway/README.md

-# @get-subtext/lib.movie-reader.api.fetch
+# @get-subtext/lib.gateway

-> A client side library for accessing SubText data.
+> A client side library acting as a gateway for all interactions with SubText.